Abdalodon: Classification

-Abdalodon belongs to clade charassognathidae, a subclade nested within Cynodonta.
-Cynodonta are most notable for having given rise to the clade mammalia.
-Cynodonta belongs to clade therapsida, which in turn is a clade within synapsida.
-Synapsida represents one of two major branches of the crown group amniota, (the other being sauropsida, a clade which includes lepidosauria, dinosauria, aves and crocodilia).
-Cynodonts embody the transition from mammal like reptiles into modern mammals.
+Abdalodon belongs to clade Charassognathidae, a subclade nested within Cynodonta.
+Cynodonta are most notable for having given rise to the clade Mammalia.
+Cynodonta belongs to clade Therapsida, which in turn is a clade within Synapsida.
+Synapsida represents one of two major branches of the crown group Amniota, (the other being Sauropsida, a clade which includes Lepidosauria, Dinosauria, Aves and Crocodilia).
+Cynodonta embody the transition from mammal like reptiles into modern mammals.

 Paleobiology

 Posture

 Since there is no postcranial skeleton for Abdalodon, the exact posture is unknown.
-However, assumptions about Abdalodon’s posture were made, based on data collected from other cynodonts.
+However, assumptions about Abdalodon's posture were made, based on data collected from other cynodonts.
 For most cynodonts the articular surface of the femoral head is oriented 55° from the axis of the femoral shaft, compared with 80° in pelycosaurs and 25° in typical mammals.
 Additionally, the distal femoral condyles of cynodonts incline 45° from the long axis, but on the pelycosaur femur they run approximately parallel to the long axis.
 In mammals, the distal femoral condyles are perpendicular to the long axis.
 Cynodonts also possess a deeper acetabulum than pelycosaurs, and have an expanded ilium, and reduced ischium which is similar to the pelvic structure of modern mammals.
 When taken into account this evidence, it has been suggested that cynodonts like Abdalodon had a semi-sprawling posture, somewhere between the upright posture of modern mammals, and the sprawling posture of pelycosaurs.
 It has also been suggested that therapsids including early cynodonts, could have a hind limb posture which could alternate between sprawling and upright posture, in a condition similar to modern crocodilians.
 This hypothesis is based on the shape of the femoral head, in addition to an ankle joint that seems suited for articulation in both upright and sprawled posture.

 Burrowing behavior

 Though there is no direct evidence that Abdalodon burrowed, it is plausible that it did.
-There is clear evidence that the closely related Triassic cynodonts Thrinaxodon and Triachodon, also from the Karoo Basin of South Africa, were burrowers.
+There is clear evidence that the closely related Triassic cynodonts Thrinaxodon and Trirachodon, also from the Karoo Basin of South Africa, were burrowers.
 This suggests a long history of burrowing behavior in cynodonts.